CamoRF/Red-Faction-Armageddon-Improvement-Patch/README.md

 * Added every weapon to infestation
 * All weapons unlocked by default in infestation
 * Improved lighting further by tweaking alien lights, adding bloom that was disabled for some reason and added weather/lighting files for maps that were missing them
-* Various tweaks to AI behavior it's now a bit hard atm lol
+* Various tweaks to AI behavio
 * Added the missing mp_weapon_overrides.xtbl file so we can balance weapons separately for multiplayer and singleplayer (tweaked a few things to make it more like guerrilla in some ways after playing 10 rounds but it's wip)
-* Improvements to debris and gib collision, lot better now but it's still a wip.
-Think I can get it perfect.
 * Various improvements to player movement and lots of other stuff in tweak_table.xtbl
-* Many more changes but I need to go through the files to remember them all
 * Removed some caps on visual effects
-* Improved destruction further by changing some stress multiplier settings and making more objects destructible
-* Disabled gib collision but they never despawn now
-* Debris don't despawn
 * Buffed shotgun in multiplayer
 * Buffed Assault rifle
 * Buffed enforcer